Home Page

 BGEN 505 - Graduate Fundamentals of Business.
 3 Credits.

 Offered fall and spring.
-Prereq., admitted to the College of Business Graduate Programs or consent of instructor/program director.
+Restricted to students in College of Business graduate programs.
 This course provides an overview of the functional areas of business and how the functional areas connect to professional careers in business analytics.
 Level: Graduate

 BGEN 516 - Applied Business Statistics.
 3 Credits.

 Offered fall and spring.
-Prereq., admitted to the College of Business Graduate Programs or consent of instructor/program director.
+Restricted to graduate students in the College of Business.
 This course is a three-hour graduate level offering covering introductory topics in statistical methods.
 Students will learn topics from descriptive analytics, hypothesis testing, data visualization, unsupervised analytical methods, categorical data analysis, and linear and non-linear regression models.
 The class will be taught in the statistical software package R, using RStudio as the user-friendly interface.
 Level: Graduate

 BGEN 526 - Graduate Introduction to Business Analytics.
 3 Credits.

 Offered fall and spring.
-Prereq., admitted to the College of Business Graduate Programs or consent of instructor/program director.
+Restricted to graduate students in the College of Business.
 This course introduces the terminology and application of big data and data analytics.
 Students will complete cases in a variety of disciplines as they become acquainted with some of the software, tools, and techniques of data analytics.
 Level: Graduate

 BGEN 631 - Introduction to SQL.
 1 Credit.

 Offered fall and spring.
-Prereq., admitted to the College of Business Graduate Programs or consent of instructor or Program Director.
+Restricted to graduate students in the College of Business.
 This course lays a technical foundation for work as an analyst or data scientist, teaching you the fundamentals of Structured Query Language (SQL).
 SQL is, simply, the way people interface with regular data.
 Being good at SQL is a pre-requisite for getting an analytics job and succeeding in a data-intensive job.
 Level: Graduate

 BGEN 632 - Graduate Introduction to Python.
 2 Credits.

 Offered fall and spring.
-Prereq., admitted to the College of Business Graduate Programs or consent of instructor/program director.
+Restricted to graduate students in the College of Business.
 This is a graduate course covering Python fundamentals, including how to do basic programming for manipulating, analyzing, and visualizing a variety of datasets.
 In addition, the course explores modern workflows and tools for version control of code, leveraging open-source libraries, and using tools like Jupyter notebooks on local machines.
 The course assumes students have no prior programming experience and will start with fundamentals of the Python language and coding principles.
 Level: Graduate

 BGEN 694 - Seminar.
 1-6 Credits.

-(R-112) Offered intermittently.
-Prereq., graduate student in business or consent of business graduate director.
+(R-12) Offered intermittently.
+Restricted to graduate students in the College of Business.
 Selected topics in business.
 Level: Graduate